Wednesday, February 11, 2026

 Our chickens are always penned up.

-We actually had the police called on us about our guineas a long time ago, so our poor birds are kept in a very large enclosed top‑to‑bottom pen.
+We actually had the police called on us about our guineas a long time ago, so our poor birds are kept in a very large enclosed pen from top to bottom.

 She stomped back to her car and drove off.